Adamoso/testJoss/paper.md

 # Introduction

 Machine learning models are utilized in nearly every field of science and business.
 One of the most discussed topics lately has been the linkage between the model's utility and it's explainability.
-With the arising interest in explainable artificial intelligence many Interpretable Machine Learning tools emerged.
-Among the most outstanding solutions DALEX [@Biecek:2018], The What-If Tool [@Wexler:2019] and shap [@Lundberg:2017] should be mentioned.
+With the arising interest in eXplainable Artificial Intelligence (XAI) many tools for exploring machine learning models emerged.
+Among the most popular solutions SHAP [@Lundberg:2017], DALEX [@Biecek:2018] and The What-If Tool [@Wexler:2019] should be mentioned.

 Humans process visual data better than raw numbers [@Alexandra:2010].
 The whole goal of creating explainable models is to present the decision-making process and distinctly interpret the results.
 Thankfully some tools enable data scientists to visualize their results.
 DrWhy.AI repository consists not only of previously mentioned DALEX but also demonstration solutions like ingredients [@Biecek:2020], iBreakDown [@Gosiewska:2019] and modelStudio [@Baniecki:2019].